lemonad/ui-for-infants/docs/_posts/2018-08-23-why-avcapture-instead-of-vision.md

 published: true

 ---
-Instead of letting OpenCVs (or Dlibs) face detectors work on the entirety of the image, I leverage Apples own (much faster in this case) face detection, pick the largest face (which is presumably the user of the app), and send that to OpenCV (DLib).
+Instead of letting OpenCVs face detectors work on the entirety of the image, I could leverage Apples own (much faster in this case) face detection, pick the largest face (which is presumably the user of the app), and send that to OpenCV (or perhaps DLib, pending testing).

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/face-detector-landscape.png" alt="">